CODAC Cranston

 CODAC Cranston - Cranston, RI

 Codac Cranston is a substance abuse treatment center located at 1052 Park Avenue in the 02910 zip code in Cranston, RI.
-The treatment center accepts men and women.
-It also provides treatment to pregnant and postpartum women, transitional-age young adults and HIV/AIDS clients.
-Codac Cranston offers buprenorphine detoxification, prescription of suboxone and dosage maintenance for methadone.
-Some of the treatment approaches at Codac Cranston include CBT, brief intervention services and anger management.
-It also offers hepatitis education, HIV/AIDS counseling and health education services.
-In addition, it provides outcome follow-up after discharge, continuing care plus aftercare and Naloxone and overdose education.
-For patients needing detox services, Codac Cranston also provides methamphetamines detoxification and opioid detoxification.
-Codac Cranston provides outpatient methadone/buprenorphine or naltrexone treatment, outpatient detox services and intensive outpatient treatment program.
+The treatment center accepts women and men.
+It also provides treatment to 18+ young adults, people with dual diagnosis treatment and pregnant and postpartum women.
+Codac Cranston offers buprenorphine detox, methadone maintenance and suboxone prescription.
+Some of the treatment approaches at Codac Cranston include motivational incentives, CBT and counseling for substance abuse.
+It also offers HIV/AIDS counseling, health education services and counseling for individuals.
+In addition, it provides discharge planning, Naloxone and overdose education and outcome follow-up after discharge.
+For patients needing detox services, Codac Cranston also provides methamphetamines detox and opioids detox.
+Codac Cranston provides outpatient methadone/buprenorphine or naltrexone treatment, regular outpatient treatment and IOT.

 Address: 1052 Park Avenue, Cranston, RI 02910